tmas282/tmas282/README.md

 ---

 ## About me
-As a third-year Informatics Engineering student at ISEP, I am passionate about technology and software development.
-I have strong problem-solving skills, attention to detail, and the ability to work both independently and in a team.
-My adaptability and eagerness to learn help me tackle challenges effectively.
-While I strive for quality, I sometimes focus too much on details and can be self-critical, but this drives me to improve continuously.
+As a third-year Informatics Engineering student at ISEP, I'm fascinated by technology and programming.
+I have good problem-solving skills, a high attention to detail, and individual and teamwork working skills.
+My ability to learn and adapt allows me to execute challenges with efficiency.
+Though I seek quality, I overdo details sometimes and tend to be self-critical, but it drives me to improve all the time.

 ## My Work Experience
 - **Developer - Ambidata, Digital Innovation Solutions & Consulting Lda.
 (2022-2023)** — Developed an Azure Service Hook for automated Pull Request Product Owner assignment, engineered a custom .NET download service for installing Azure Blob Storage add-ons via the Ambidata Server Updater, and created a Windows Forms application to control SyncSign E-labels using their local API.